i3/i3lock/README.md

 Building i3lock
 ---------------
-We recommend you use the provided package from your distribution.
-Do not build i3lock unless you have a reason to do so.

 First install the dependencies listed in requirements section, then run these commands (might need to be adapted to your OS):
 ```